MrMulia/WumpusWorld/README.txt

 II.
 Custom Environment
 This section explains how to create a custom environment on the 4x4 grid.
-	I. Creating the txt file.
+	I. Creating the .txt file.
 			wumpus 1 4
 			gold 4 3
 			pit 2 1
 			pit 3 3
 			pit 4 4
-The code only accepts txt files, make sure to save it as a .txt file.
+The code only accepts .txt files, make sure to save it as a .txt file.
 	II.
-Move the Txt file into the file with the source code.
+Move the .txt file into the file with the source code.
 	III.
 Change line 40 which states "String filepath ="testworld.txt" " of the code to include your textfile name.

 Extra Information: